 - Itching, burning pain

-- Diagnosis: patch or photopatch testing, skin biopsy, or provocative phototesting
+- Diagnostics: patch or photopatch testing, skin biopsy, or provocative phototesting

 - Treatment: photoprotective measures, oral corticosteroids, and, in some cases, immunosuppressive agents (azathioprine)